marcusrossel/marcusrossel.github.io/_posts/2019-09-22-kaleidoscope-1.md

 }
 ```

 In order to conveniently work with characters and character sets, we define some extensions on `Character`, as well as optional characters.
 The `isPartOf` methods simply tell us whether or not a character is part of a character set.
 If an optional character is `nil` this is of course false.
+We need to import `Foundation` here in order to use `CharacterSet`.
 The `lexWhitespace` method consumes whitespace and newline characters until something else is encountered.
 This method is not intended to produce a token, so it always returns `nil` at the end.
 This method is first in the list of token transformations, so that whitespace does not need to be handled by the other transformations down the line.

 ```swift